 These criteria, as well as those for retention in a program, are found in the Education Department Handbook.

 Admission to Student Teaching

-In order to student teach, a student must make formal application to the department and be admitted by action of the Teacher Education Committee.
-To be formally admitted to Student Teaching, students must provide the following information and fulfill the following qualifications.
+In order to student teach, a student must be admitted by action of the Teacher Education Committee.
+To be formally admitted to Student Teaching, students fulfill the following qualifications.

 Requirements include: